ECONOMICS

 Vision

-• Equal opportunities to all through education
+• Equal opportunities for all through education.

 mission